spamscanner/spamscanner/README.md

 This method will test the message against arbitrary spam-detection reasons, such as [GTUBE](https://spamassassin.apache.org/gtube/).

 Returns an Array of messages (if any) that indicate that parts of the message were detected to be spam-related for arbitrary reasons.
-You can also use this method with a second callback argument.

 ### `scanner.getVirusResults(mail)`

 Accepts a `mailparser.simpleParser` parsed mail Object.

 This method returns a Promise that resolves with an Array of messages (if any) that indicate that attachments parsed from the message were dangerous (e.g. contained trojans, viruses, malware, and/or other malicious threats).
-You can also use this method with a second callback argument.

 ClamAV is used internally with this method, in order to scan the attachments (in parallel).

+### `scanner.getNSFWResults(mail)`

+TODO

+### `scanner.getToxicityResults(mail)`

+TODO

 ### `scanner.parseLocale(locale)`